dgaydukov/cert-aws/sa/files/sa.md

       ]
     }
 ```
-* `kms:KeyOrigin` - allows operation only if kms was created with specified origin AWS_KMS/AWS_CLOUDHSM/EXTERNAL (for example allow create new key only with cloudhsm as origin, or allow to encrypt only if key was created with external origin).
+* `kms:KeyOrigin` - allows operation only if kms was created with specified origin AWS_KMS/AWS_CLOUDHSM/EXTERNAL (for example allow create new key only with CloudHSM as origin, or allow to encrypt only if key was created with external origin).
 You pass origin when you create new key.
 * `kms:GrantIsForAWSResource` - allows aws services to create grans on-behalf of calling user:
 Let's say user `jack` has full ec2 access in his iam policy `{"Effect": "Allow", "Action": "ec2:*", "Resource": "*"}`
-Let's create ec2 with encrypted ebs volume, and stop it.
-If we try to start it `aws ec2 start-instances --instance-ids=i-04c5da29b4eb9e48d --profile=jack`, ec2 will got into `Pending` state, and then go to `Stopped`
+Let's create ec2 with encrypted ebs volume using admin user, and stop it.
+If we try to start with user jack `aws ec2 start-instances --instance-ids=i-04c5da29b4eb9e48d --profile=jack`, ec2 will got into `Pending` state, and then go to `Stopped`
 The reason is since ebs is encrypted, ec2 try to get encryption keys from kms, and decrypt ebs with it.
 But since user doesn't have kms permissions, he can't start ec2
-We can add `kms:CreateGrant` permission to this user, but that would mean, that he can grant permission to any other ima entity.
+We can add `kms:CreateGrant` permission to this user, but that would mean, that he can grant permission to any other iam entity.
 Instead we could add following key policy
 ```
 {
     "Effect": "Allow",